playbenny/benny_manual/docs/blockipedia.md

 - W I Z A R D S A T U R A T I O N##By Luke Abbott

 ## utility

+### utility.abl.3band.eq
+- wrapper for the abl.device.channeleq. stereo. only available in max 9.

+### utility.abl.compressor
+- wrapper for the abl.device.compressor. only available in max 9. the second output is the compressor gain reduction amount.

+### utility.abl.env.follow
+- wrapper for the abl.device.envfollower. a simple envelope follower. only available in max 9.

+### utility.abl.limiter
+- wrapper for the abl.device.limiter. stereo. only available in max 9.

+### utility.abl.transient.design
+- wrapper for the abl.dsp.transientdesigner. a simple transient design effect with a separate input for the control signal. only available in max 9.

 ### utility.audio.smooth
 - Uses a 2 pole low pass filter modulated by a bandpass out of the same filter to smooth values in a way which responds well to fast changes.
 Algorithm by Andrew Simper of Cytomic from here: https://cytomic.com/files/dsp/DynamicSmoothing.pdf.
 The 'sensitivity' control governs how much the bandpass modulates the lowpass.